russellb/neutron-specs/specs/mitaka/vlan-aware-vms.rst

 Performance Impact
 ------------------

-Performance of legacy functionality should be unaffected.
-Data path for non trunk ports are unchanged.
+The performance of existing functionality should be unaffected.
+The data path for normal ports is unchanged.

+In some cases, this change may improve performance.
+Without this change, connecting a VM to many Neutron networks required a VIF per network.
+With this change, you could connect to 1000 Neutron networks with very little overhead vs. having to attach 1000 virtual interfaces to your VM before.

 IPv6 Impact
 -----------

 None.
-Tenants should be able to specify IPv6 address per subport.
+Both parent ports and subports have all of the same attributes as Neutron ports do today, including IPv6 addresses if desired.

 Other Deployer Impact
 ---------------------